Our welfare rights adviser responds to common FAQs about claiming Carer's Allowance in our podcast series.

 Carer's Allowance and the National Living Wage

-Living Wage has risen to £7.50 per hour.
-This means parents working
+Living Wage will also rise to £7.83 per hour.
+This means parents

-16 hours or more on the National Living Wage will find that their
+working 16 hours or more on the National Living Wage will find that

-wages go over the Carer's Allowance earnings limit - unless they
+their wages are over the Carer's Allowance earnings limit - unless

 Read our advice if you think you might be affected.